Master’s Application Snapshot:

 Seniors who apply to the M.S. concentration may be conditionally accepted.
 Upon completion of the B.S. program, students will be officially accepted as a graduate student by the Graduate School.

-Recent Graduates who were advertising or public relations majors and who graduated in the past three years may apply.
+Recent Graduates who were advertising or public relations majors and who graduated from our program in the past three years may apply.

 Are all advertising and public relations students accepted?